-John loves meeting new people and learning their stories.
-He is an Eagle Scout and endeavors to live those values and lessons in every aspect of his life.
-He is still building experience and is ever grateful for the opportunity given to him by KFYR-TV.
-He is glad to get involved in the Bismarck community by reporting, and enjoys discovering this city.
+I'm an Eagle Scout and endeavor to live those values and lessons in every aspect of my life.
+I'm still building experience and am ever grateful for the opportunity given to me by KFYR-TV.

-When not at work or in school, John fills his free time with books, board games, or catching movies with friends.
+When not at work, I fill my free time with books, board games and catching movies with friends.